-In his current role as director of VTR, Jeremiah is responsible for administering policies and procedures related to the titling and registration of motor vehicles for the State of Texas.
-He oversees a staff of 241 FTE employees and a budget in excess of $30 million.
-Additionally, Jeremiah serves as a member of the Texas Coordinating Council for Veterans Services (TCCVS) as well as the Texas.gov Solution Group.
+Tim Thompson is the Interim Director of the Vehicle Titles and Registration Division.
+He is responsible for administering policies and procedures related to the titling and registration of motor vehicles for the State of Texas.
+He oversees a staff of 243 employees and a budget in excess of $30 million.

 Director, Human Resources

 Matthew Levitt serves as the Human Resources Division Director for the Texas Department of Motor Vehicles (TxDMV).

 He has more than twenty-five years of human resources management experience, primarily in Texas State Government.
 Prior to coming to the TxDMV, Matthew was a consultant with the Texas Association of School Boards working with school districts across Texas.

 Previously, he was the HR Director at the Texas School for the Deaf and was the HR manager at other Texas State agencies where he managed and performed the full range of HR functions.

 Matthew has been involved in statewide HR projects for Texas State Government including: conducting statewide compensation and classification reviews, assisting in the development of the biennial legislative reports on changes to the state compensation system, managing contractor data reporting, developing an online HR self-assessment guide, and managing the reporting and analysis of state employee turnover.